haiwen/seafile-admin-docs/manual/maintain/seafile_gc.md

 ```

-**In Seafile version 4.1.1 and later, libraries deleted by the users are not immediately removed from the system.
+**Libraries deleted by the users are not immediately removed from the system.
 Instead, they're moved into a "trash" in the system admin page.
 Before they're cleared from the trash, their blocks won't be garbage collected.**

 ### Removing FS objects

-Since Pro server 8.0.6, you can remove garbage fs objects.
+Since Pro server 8.0.6 and community edition 9.0, you can remove garbage fs objects.
 It should be run without the --dry-run option:

 ```
 seaf-gc.sh --rm-fs